coq/coq/doc/sphinx/proofs/writing-proofs/proof-mode.rst

 .. cmd:: Guarded

-   Some tactics (e.g. :tacn:`refine`) allow to build proofs using fixpoint or co-fixpoint constructions.
+   Some tactics (e.g. :tacn:`refine`) allow to build proofs using fixpoint or cofixpoint constructions.
 Due to the incremental nature of proof construction, the check of the termination (or guardedness) of the recursive calls in the fixpoint or cofixpoint constructions is postponed to the time of the completion of the proof.